 A colonoscopy is done to visualize the colon when a person presents with symptoms suggestive of a colorectal tumor, such as abnormal changes in bowel habits (constipation alternating with diarrhea), hematochezia/melena (passage of blood in stool), sudden significant unintentional weight loss, and so on.
 Other reasons why a colonoscopy may be done include examining and removing polyps (polypectomy), locating and removing foreign objects, screening and surveillance of colorectal cancer, etc.

-A clear and accurate view of the colon is critical to successfully carry out a colonoscopy and achieve the purpose of the procedure.
+VISIBILITY: A clear and accurate view of the colon is critical to successfully carry out a colonoscopy and achieve the purpose of the procedure.
 An empty colon helps the medical examiner to accurately identify, locate, and examine lesions.
+Clearer visibility of the colon reduces the possibility of the examiner missing anatomical anomalies in the colon.

 As already established, some alterations in diet are required in bowel preparation for colonoscopy.
 Some of these alterations include intake of a low-residue diet, abstinence from high-residue foods, and, as the colonoscopy date draws near, a clear liquid diet.